 At the American Homebrewers Association, we’re so much more than beer nerds, we geek out for everything fermented.
 Watch and learn how to make cider, also known as “fermented” and “hard” cider

 Cider has history.
 Although it’s not currently as popular as other alcoholic libations like wine and beer, it’s been around for quite some time.
 Many cultures in Europe—English, Spanish, French—have consumed cider, with each culture forming its own terroir.

 The first recorded evidence of fermented cider is from around 55 BCE, when Romans marched into England and found locals fermenting the juice of apples into an alcoholic beverage.
 Which is, basically, the definition of cider: fermented juice of apples or pears.

 In early America, cider was a popular drink because it was easier to make than beer and safer for colonists to drink than potentially contaminated water.
 It was also believed to be an aid to digestion and promote longevity.
 John Adams routinely drank a tankard of hard cider to start his day and lived to be 91.
 Just sayin’.

 Looking for More Cider Recipes & Expert Tips?

-Members get access to medal-winning recipes, tutorials from brewing experts, discounts on beer, food, and merchandise, plus a subscription to Zymurgy magazine online, and unlimited access to medal-winning and clone recipes for just $4.99 per month.
+Starting at $43/year, members get unlimited access to medal-winning and clone recipes, tutorials from experts, discounts on ingredients, beer, food, and merchandise, plus a subscription to Zymurgy magazine.